Despite overwhelming statistics that people feel animal testing is wrong, animal experiments continue to happen all over the world.

 When people think of animal testing, they often think of rats and mice – generally considered to be repulsive animals – in cages.

-6. There are other ways to test medications and surgical procedures
+6. There are alternative methods to test medications and surgical procedures

-While live animal experiments continue, I’ve learned there are other ways to test medications and surgical procedures.
+While the use of animals in experiments continue, I’ve learned there are other ways to test medications and surgical procedures.

 Some of these ways include: